rajashreedebnath/Rajashree-Debnath-TANDEMLOOP-DSA/README.md

 ## How to Run
 1. Make sure you have [Node.js](https://nodejs.org/) installed.
-2. Run the program using the command:
+2. Run the program using the live server:
 3. Follow on-screen prompts to provide input.